Top-level innovative engineering

 By showing them our drawing and allowing the customer to virtually walk through their new conservatory, they are fully informed about the progress and are truly engaged.

-We also regularly send photos, as for example now of the containers that were sent, and we feel that this is appreciated by our customer.
+We also regularly send photos and we feel that this is appreciated by our customer.